dmythro/dmythro.com/packages/my-locales/mdx/built-with.en.md

-# Project details
+# Details of This Project

 Personal website.
 An unnecessarily complex project to showcase some of the things I do.

 ## Requirements

-- Fast and lightweight: high score in Lighthouse benchmark
+- **Fast and lightweight**: high score in Lighthouse benchmark
 - Auto dark / light theme
-- Responsive design, should look good on all desktop / tablet / mobile screens
+- **Responsive design**, should look good on all desktop / tablet / mobile screens
-- SEO: Static / SSG for all the content and text, all required meta tags, JSON-LD data, OpenGraph data, robots.txt etc
+- **SEO**: Static / SSG for all the content and text, all required meta tags, JSON-LD data, OpenGraph data, robots.txt etc
-- i18n, English and Ukrainian translation, auto locale detection and redirect from the root route
+- **i18n**, English and Ukrainian translation, auto locale detection and redirect from the root route
 - Accessibility is important
 - Informative
 - Nicely looking
-- Open-source
+- **Open-source**
-- Generate CV in PDF from local data
+- **Generate CV in PDF** from local data
 - Analytics
 - (some other planned features to add)